-Figure 56: Get Log Page - PRP Entry 2
+Figure 70: Get Log Page - PRP Entry 2

-Bit Description 63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry.
-If PRP Entry 1 specifies enough space for the data structure, then this field is reserved.
-Otherwise, it specifies the remainder of the data buffer.
-This field shall not be a pointer to a PRP List as the data buffer may not cross more than one page boundary.
+Bit Description 63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry that specifies the location where data should be transferred to (if there is a physical discontinuity).
+This field shall not be a pointer to a PRP List.